rocker-org/rocker-versioned2/README.md

 ## Modifying and extending images

-Check the website for common methods for Rocker images. <https://www.rocker-project.org/use/extending/>
+Check the Rocker project site for common methods for Rocker images. <https://www.rocker-project.org/use/extending/>

 ### Install R packages